fly-studio/merged-fuse/README.md

 So, you can save so many disk space.

-> the code is base by https://github.com/schlaile/concatfs, Thanks!
+> the code is based by https://github.com/schlaile/concatfs, Thanks!

 **Example**

-`/the/src/dir/`1.txt
+create `/the/src/dir/`1.txt

 ```text
 12345678
 ```

-`/the/src/dir/`2.txt
+create `/the/src/dir/`2.txt

 ```text
 abcdefghi
 ```

-Make a file named `/the/mounted/dir/`1-merged-.txt,
+create a file named `/the/mounted/dir/`1-merged-.txt,

 `-merged-` is a special words in the file name, and the content is